markocupic/contao-db-backup/README.md

 # Daily database backup for Contao CMS

-This Contao extension creates a daily database backup via a cron job and saves it as a gz-compressed SQL dump in “files/contao-db-backup”.
+This Contao extension creates by default a daily database backup via a cron job and saves it as a gz-compressed SQL dump in `files/contao-db-backup`.
-The storage location, the cron interval and the number of days that backups can be stored are configurable.
+The storage location, the cron intervals and the number of days that backups can be stored are configurable.

 ## Configuration